code-dot-org/code-dot-org/README.md

 3. `bin/dashboard-server` to launch the development server.
 4. Open your browser to [http://localhost-studio.code.org:3000/](http://localhost-studio.code.org:3000/).

+To see a list of all build commands, run `rake` from the repository root.

 ## How to help

 Wondering where to start?
 See our [contribution guidelines](CONTRIBUTING.md).